SpaceCurve/hadoop-adapter/geopandas-vis/ipython-notebook-geopandas-centos65.md

 # Launch ipython notebook

-[IPython Notebook](http://ipython.org/notebook.html) allows us to have a rich, interactive Python shell running in the SpaceCurve Quickstart VM accessible via a browser on our host OS.
+[IPython Notebook](http://ipython.org/notebook.html) allows us to have a rich, interactive Python shell running in the SpaceCurve QuickStart VM accessible via a browser on our host OS.

 Launch the IPython server on the SpaceCurve VM with: